lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The problem with arbitrary textual selection is not that one cannot find traces of historical processes; it’s a rhetorical-narrative problem.
 Underwood and Piper both discuss the fact that part of what a literary scholar does is *tell a good story*.
 It can be hard to tell a good story about an invoice, especially when one cannot even read the invoice itself.

+One of the pleasurable impulses that drives literary-historical research is the feeling that one’s explorations are special.
+Often it can seem as if you are the first person to read, or to care about, a text or a person in hundreds of years.
+That intimacy across time gains its sacred aura in part from its exclusivity; to love Jane Austen has a very different tenor than if one loves Charlotte Smith, or loves Susannah Goodall.
+Sharing one’s discoveries is a double-edged sword: love asks to be shared, but if it is shared *too* successfully, one’s own love may be threatened with diminishment, lost in a more general and therefore less special love.

+Selecting items completely at random may seem to be a poor methodology to find a new love.
+But what reparative reading shows us is that the object of love need not be *worthy* of that love; it may shape or colour the form of love, but the “plenitude” comes from the lover, not the beloved.
+Any object becomes lovable when examined with a loving eye.
+To observe, in minute detail, is to love.

+Literature is, surely, tied to cultural capital.
+But it is also tied to pleasure, and potentially to love.
+When we discuss literature with others, we enter capital’s world; one may wish to seem erudite, or one may wish to seem “hip,” and one may present a particular literary ‘face’ accordingly.
+But the literature one discusses need not align too closely with the literature one *loves*. \[This is too bland/generic, but also possibly getting toward the important thing\]

+A lot of work of comprehensive bibliography--- and especially a lot of digital work attempting use use bibliography to answer sociological questions--- is focused on the novel.
+Riddell bases practically everything on the Garside.
+Why did the Garside study the novel?

 In earlier chapters, especially chapter 1, the 1790s provided a backdrop to explore my real subject of contemporary literary databases.
 In this chapter, however, my real subject is 1790s print culture in England; I am curious about how this subject might be illuminated differently through my unusual sampling method (in the vein of speculative computing) but several of my sampling principles are defined around the goal of actually acquiring sufficient titles to answer my questions.
 First, for example, I decided to work with my “post-cleaning” sample, to exclude non-English or non-1790s works.
 Although it is interesting to note the “false positives” that appear, their presence in the sample would limit my ability to comment meaningfully on my actual subject, 1790s print in England.
 I also decided that I would re-sample from ECCO instead of the ESTC if I could not find a way to personally read at last five of the works in the ESTC sample.

 I preferred to select my texts from the ESTC because it is the largest/broadest corpus from which I can sample.
 This would allow me to perform another case study “spot check” like the exploration of Charlotte Smith’s works in chapter 1: of the works I read from the ESTC, which are also available in other resources, and why?
 Sampling from ECCO instead would eliminate the possibility of finding works present in, eg, HathiTrust but *not* ECCO, and reduces the ability of this experiment to illuminate the database ecosystem.
 Nonetheless, I prefer in this chapter to limit my observations about databases in order to increase my ability to discuss the 1790s in England.

 I considered balancing my sample chronologically, e.g., taking one work from each year 1789-99.
 Doing so would reduce the chance that my random sample would overrepresent more productive years.
 However, I decided that such chronological overrepresentation would be exactly the kind of phenomenon I’d like to discover.

-Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
-Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
-(41)

 To take my sample, I used my “ESTC records - cleaned” spreadsheet from OpenRefine, which included 51,090 rows of data.
 I installed the “GOKb Utilities extension” for OpenRefine (https://github.com/ostephens/refine-gokbutils).
 I created a column called “Random number,” using the function randomNumber(0, 51090) (per https://stackoverflow.com/questions/46063173/how-to-make-a-random-sample-in-openrefine).
 However, when I sorted the data numerically, I saw that this did not give them all unique numbers (the first 10 went 1, 2, 3, 3, 5, 6, 6, 7, 7, 8) so this was not what I needed.

 So then I created a new column called “Row number,” using the GREL formula “row.index + 1” (which, despite the +1, filled the column with the exact row number that OpenRefine had assigned).
 First I decided to reorder the rows permanently by the “Random number” column; even though that method hadn’t given each row a random unique identifier, it did sort them more randomly than any order sorting method could have accomplished.
 I spot-checked the new “Row number” column and it appeared to go appropriately from 1 to 51090.

 Then it was time to choose 10 random numbers between 1 and 51090 (inclusive).
 I used the random.org Random Integer Set Generator to generate 1 set with 10 unique random integers, with each integer between 1 and 51090 (inclusive).
 This generated the following set: 3585, 6427, 11770, 13646, 15284, 15442, 21963, 37041, 44564, 48755.
 I then looked up each of those row numbers in OpenRefine to find my titles.

+Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
+Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
+(41)

 **3585**